syoopie/money_collection_bot/README.md

 This is a simple Telegram bot designed to help manage and track payments within a group.

+If you are unfamiliar with Python Telegram bots, you can refer to the `LEARN_TELE_BOT.py` file in this repository for a basic example and tutorial on how to create and use a Telegram bot in Python.

 ## Features

 - Add a list of user handles and the amount they have to pay.